 Parks Victoria, as the relevant local port manager, is leading these planning projects.
 For the Williamstown Local Port Area Plan, a Project Reference Group (PRG) comprising representatives from Parks Victoria, Hobsons Bay City Council, Department of Transport, and Bunurong Land Council Aboriginal Corporation will convene to advise on the project.
 Typically, consultants will be appointed to aid the preparation the draft and final local port area plan and provide any required technical advice.

-How will the community and stakeholders be consulted?
+How are community and stakeholders being consulted?

 Why are Workshops Pier, Commissioners Jetty and Boyd St Pier all closed?

 The piles under Commissioner’s Jetty and Boyd Street Pier have failed and the deck has now collapsed.
 A decision on the future of these assets needs to be made, which the local port area planning process will aim to address.